 Some of the other trends affecting truck drivers include:

 Driver Shortage.
-The industry employs 4 million drivers, and still there is an unwavering shortage.
+The industry employs nearly 4 million drivers, and still there is an unwavering shortage.
 Trucks move almost 10 billion tons of freight every year, and as freight volumes increase with strong customer demands, the driver shortage is likely to get worse before it gets better.
 So, how can carriers attract new drivers?

 Encourage new drivers to join the industry .